Elypha/garden/README.md

 # darkside
-A scoop repo build for personal use.
+A scoop repo for personal use.